Azure/azure-powershell/src/DataFactory/DataFactoryV2/help/Set-AzDataFactoryV2IntegrationRuntime.md

 ```

 ### -ProvisionMethod
-The edition for SSIS integration runtime which could be Standard or Enterprise, default is Standard if it is not specified.
+The provision method for SSIS integration runtime which could be Standard or Express, default is Standard if it is not specified.

 ```yaml
 Type: System.String